 Located in the archipelago of Panama’s Pearl Islands, Saboga Lodge is for the traveler looking for a chic island getaway surround by nature, hiking trails, and pristine beaches without the crowds.

 Just off the coast of Panama City sits Saboga, an island with a rich history dating back to the Pre-Colombian ages, Spanish conquistadors, and a small community of inhabitants that still call it home today.
-The island boasts 400-acres of the rainforest with a maze of hiking trails for the adventure junkie and 13 pristine beaches for the sun seeker.
+The island boasts 400 acres of rainforest with a maze of hiking trails for the adventure junkie and 13 pristine beaches for the sun seeker.

 Luckily, Saboga remains mostly undeveloped and unknown, leaving it as a destination for people to enjoy nature simply as it is.

-Be immersed in the natural surroundings of the island at Saboga Lodge (sabogalodge.com), a new accommodation option where you can experience the allure of the island with modern and stylish amenities.
+Be immersed in the natural surroundings of the island at Saboga Lodge, an accommodation option where you can experience the allure of the island with modern and stylish amenities.
 With only three-rooms available for booking, Saboga Lodge is an intimate escape away from the crowds.
 The main house features two king suites and as well as a 2-bedroom apartment fully equipped for cooking.
 Rooms can be booked individually or you can reserve the entire house for an unforgettable group trip.

 The outdoors is where you’ll want to spend most of your time though.
 The pool deck feels like an oasis in the jungle (a place you’ll definitely want to capture a few photos).
 Each suite also has its own private deck where you can enjoy views of the surrounding tropical forest and listen to the sounds of birds chirping in the morning – plus a hammock to sit back and lounge around on.